 - Precautions to take during activities involving food e.g. crafts using food packaging/ messy play using food.

 - The action to take in the event of an emergency (e.g. allergic reaction), including names, dose and administration of any prescribed medication, and the staff trained to administer it.

-Ensure that the food you provide reflects the written recipes and allergen information (this should be covered in your Food and Drink Policy).
+Ensure that the food you provide reflects the written recipes, to help with proper allergy management in your early years setting.

 Did you know?

-New Legislation came into force in December 2014 – ‘Food Information for Consumers Regulation (EU FIC)’, that now requires food businesses (including Nurseries or Day Cares) to provide information about the 14 allergenic ingredients used in any food they provide.
+Legislation came into force in December 2014 – ‘Food Information for Consumers Regulation (EU FIC)’, that now requires food businesses (including Nurseries or Day Cares) to provide information about the 14 allergenic ingredients used in any of the food they provide.

-Some Children’s Centres provide snacks during their sessions such as stay and play.
-While parents and carers will be caring for children in this time, it’s important you carefully consider the management of food allergies.
+Some Children’s Centres provide snacks during their sessions, such as stay and play.
+While parents will be caring for children in this time, it’s important you still carefully consider allergy management in your early years setting.
 For example:

 - Outline your allergy management plan in your settings Food Policy.

 Please note this blog is an introduction to managing food allergies in your setting.
 For more information book our online Menu Planning training.